This page is dedicated to the examination of the Croydon Local Plan.

 - consistent with national policy (the plan should enable the delivery of sustainable development in accordance with the policies in the framework)

-The Inspector will also consider whether the plan has been prepared in accordance with the Duty to Co-operate and meets the legal and procedural requirements.
+The Inspector also considered whether the plan has been prepared in accordance with the Duty to Co-operate and met the legal and procedural requirements.

 What happens next?

-The Council aims to adopt the Local Plan in late 2017.
+The Council aims to adopt the Local Plan in early 2018.

 You can view the index of examination documents.
 It contains links to the: